kevinlove/idb-us-collections/README.md

 # idb-us-collections

+idb-collections-json.R to pull current list of US collections via iDigBio API and generate JSON files and CSV

 Collections should each have their own JSON file, named by their collection UUID, and be formatted similar to this:

 ```json